 - A New Parent Guide is a collection of information about raising a child with Down syndrome in the Northeast Ohio area.
 It features short articles about Speech Therapy, Occupational Therapy and Physical Therapy, breastfeeding, financial information including waivers, SSI, and Medicaid, special needs trusts and a list of our families recommended doctors and therapists.

 To request a complimentary New Parent Packet, please complete this form.
 To reach out New Parent Support Coordinator. directly click HERE!

 Remember, your baby is a baby first.
 Don’t let his diagnosis define him.
 Children with Down syndrome can lead very full and happy lives.
 They can read, go to your neighborhood school, ride bikes, swim, play sports, be in the marching band, be the Homecoming queen, go to college, get married and own their own businesses.
 We invite you to watch this video called Just Like You created by the Down Syndrome Guild of Greater Kansas City that highlights some wonderful friendships and how kids with Down syndrome are just like any other kid.

-- Contact your local Help Me Grow office for early intervention services
+- Contact your local board of developmental disabilities office for early intervention services

 - Discuss and follow the medical guidelines for babies & children with Down syndrome with your child’s medical professionals